proftak/modules/0435/mdModule.md

 * the stack grows downward, the stack pointer decreases as more items are pushed
 * the stack pointer (D) always points to the last item pushed or reserved on the stack
 * despite what the term "push" implies, the most recently pushed item has the lowest address
+* no item in a call frame should have a negative offset from the stack pointer

 # Frame handling